 How to Respond to Negative Reviews Dont’s

-Negative reviews cause damage to businesses with stats showing nearly 45% of consumers making a ‘no’ decision based on reviews.
+Negative reviews cause damage to businesses with stats showing nearly 45% of consumers make a ‘no’ decision based on reviews.

 To avoid making a touchy situation worse, don’t do these things.

 1. Get Defensive

 Even when the complaint seems tangential to your business, you need to address the issue as presented and act as if you both can and will fix the issue.